robmhoward/ExcelJsDocumentation/resources/nameditemcollection.md

 ### getItemAt(index: number)

-Get nameditem object properties based on its position in the collection..
+Get nameditem object properties based on its position in the collection.

 #### Syntax
 ```js